mbuckler/personal-website/content/post/how-to-mix.md

     - How long should the mix be?
 Standard set times include 15, 30, or 60 minutes.
 If you're playing live then timing is very important.

-3. Select a few signpost songs
+3. Select your signpost songs

     This is arguably the most important step of all: deciding on your main tracks.
 Consider all of the answers you gave to the questions above when making